This piece was written by Christopher Culp, PPCWNY Outreach and Education Specialist.

 - Linking candidates to PrEP and PEP.
 As a health care field, we should be educating/informing everyone about it as a way of reducing the risk of HIV infection.
 While the person we are talking to might not be a candidate for PrEP, they can tell others and reduce the stigma and uncertainty of PrEP within our communities.
 PEP, as an emergency medication, is known as a response to an occupational exposure, but is now also available to anyone through an emergency room.

 PrEP is a biomedical intervention that can reduce the risk of HIV transmission by 92% - that’s a huge number.
-As of this writing, only three patients who have been adherent to the daily pill have been tested as reactive for HIV.
-Two were cases of an HIV resistant strain to Truvada, the pill currently used as PrEP.
-The third involved many complications.
-Still, with PrEP being around for a few years, these are great results!
+There are only a few cases of possible PrEP Failure, which you can read about here.
+Still, with PrEP being around for a few years and used by around 300,000 people, these are great results!
 Yet, PrEP has not been incorporated into many small practices, safer sex discussions, and is very rarely part of school education.
 Ending the Epidemic is looking to change this and we would be more than welcome to come and train your coworkers and staff!

 If you’re interested in finding out more, have questions, or would like to get more involved with the community work, please follow Ending the Epidemic WNY on Facebook and Instagram or www.endhivwny.com - this group is Western New York’s efforts in meeting our goals.